Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 5

-The characters encounter a coven of three [night hags](https://www.dndbeyond.com/monsters/night-hag) searching for Aeorian items.
+The characters encounter a coven of three [night hags](https://www.dndbeyond.com/monsters/night-hag) searching for [[Aeor|Aeorian]] items.
 In their humanoid guises, these hags pretend to be lost explorers and request the characters' escort.
 When the characters are in a vulnerable spot, the hags reveal their true nature and attack.

 6